JorjaFox/website/content/posts/blog/2011/02-10-pets-in-the-city-rip-ali.md

     - advocacy
     - interview
     - transcript
+thumbnail:
+  url: /img/blog/2011/jorja-ali.jpg
 ---
+Jorja was recently on [Pets in the City](https://www.petliferadio.com/cityep38.html) and talked about ADI and her dog, Ali.

 I knew Ali was sick, so I can't say I was terribly surprised that she passed away.
 Fourteen is pretty awesome for a boxer, though.
 I'll be sending out a card from everyone here at JFO (including you!) today.

 This time, the marvelous Ann transcribed the whole interview for you and I'll let her take us in!